MohammadJavadArdestani/linear-algebra-implementation/README.md

 ## hw03
    show echelon form, base of column space,base of row space and rest of the columns in a combination form of pivot cols

+## hw04
+   Estimating corona virus patients in future using linear regression and least square solution